 The episodes The Call, Part One & Two depicted Barda as a member of the Justice League later in life.
 No mention was made of Mister Miracle nor were his whereabouts known.
-In this appearance, Barda wore her red bikini uniform exclusively, rather than her blue battle armor.
+In this appearance, Barda wore her red bikini uniform which connected exclusively, rather than her blue battle armor.
 She wore her golden headband and carried her Mega Rod.

 Justice League Unlimited (2005)

 The episode The Ties That Bind featured Barda and her husband Mister Miracle on a mission to rescue Oberon.
-She was shown both in full armor and the red bikini uniform that she wears underneath her armor.
+She was shown both in her full battled armor and the red bikini uniform that didnt connect that she wears underneath her armor.
 When she didnt have the armor, she also had her golden headband and carried her Mega Rod

 Batman: Brave and the Bold (2009)